The BEST Smooth Creamy Garlic Mashed Potatoes (EASY RECIPE)

 Waxy potatoes like New potatoes, French fingerling, Red Bliss, baby potatoes, creamers, Red Adirondack, and Russian Banana are not good for mashing.

-They are hard to mash because they hold their form, resulting in a chunky mash, aka lumpy mashed potatoes.
-These potatoes hold their form due to their firm flesh.
+They are hard to mash because they hold their form due to their firm flesh, resulting in lumpy mashed potatoes.

 Therefore, these potatoes can withstand long periods of cooking without becoming mushy, which is perfect when you’re using potatoes for stew or boiling potatoes for potato salad!